1activegeek/nginx-config-collection/contributing.md

 Each configuration MUST have the following:
 - **appname.md** - This will be your landing page details for the base proxy details.
 You can view the [template](/-template-/appname.md) and see all the below details and the formatting required.
 Please do not deviate from the format.
   - **Name of Application** - name of the app with a `[Name of App](https://url.of.app)` format to allow easy clickthrough for discovery.
-  - **App Documentation for Proxying** - if the app has any details about using a proxy, provide a link to this documentation (wikis, articles, references, etc)
+  - **Official Proxy Documentation** - if the app has any details about using a proxy, provide a link to this documentation (wikis, articles, references, etc) in the first line of application notes below.
     - *PLEASE NOTE: This should not be some random Reddit post or forum post, but actual solid documentation by the app provider.*
   - **Application Notes** - anything of importance that should be noted: partially working, certain resources not loading, cautions about security, implications of use, etc. Also ensure that there is information regarding the version of an app that this has worked with.
 Variations may happen between versions and can help illustrate reasons why a config may not work.
   - **Authentication Support** - if this configuration supports authentication and whether there are any gotchas when trying to use authentication (i.e. App has authentication by default, must disable, double auth with app and nginx, etc)